jwkelley/geog418-fall2025-assignment1/README.md

-# Geog 418 Fall 2024 - Assignment 1
+# Geog 418 Fall 2025 - Assignment 1
-All assignments for this course will be completed in the coding language R. There are two software that you will need to install: (1) [R version 4.4.1](https://www.r-project.org/), and (2) [R Studio version 2024.04.2](https://posit.co/download/rstudio-desktop/).
-R is an open-source programming language fpr statistical analysis, while R Studio is the graphical user interface that provides you with editing and visualization capabilities.
+All assignments for this course will be completed in the coding language R. There are two software that you will need to install: (1) [R version 4.5.1](https://muug.ca/mirror/cran/), and (2) [R Studio version 2025.05.1-513](https://posit.co/download/rstudio-desktop/).
+R is an open-source programming language for statistical analysis, while R Studio is the graphical user interface that provides you with editing and visualization capabilities.
 You can visit the video in the Read Me First Page on the course Brightspace site to learn how to download these software.

 R operates by running through lines of code that a user (e.g. you) creates.
 Like all languages, R is sensitive to spelling, upper/lower cases, and punctuation, so it is best to approach your coding in a slow and deliberate manner to ensure that you are not making any mistakes.
 In addition to code, you can enter comments in R that serve as plain text for explaining what the code is suppose to do.